TheBuffSeagull/Portfolio/Node Server/readme.md

 # Node.js form to json file project

-# Made this using ChatGPT and Copilot.
-The bots did the heavy lifting but I just directed it to what I wanted to do and manually editted the bugs out.
-For having no practical knowledge to go to this is kind of crazy.
-I'm going to copy and paste the chat that was used when making this program below.
+# "I created this using ChatGPT and Copilot.
+The bots did most of the work, but I directed them and edited out any bugs.
+It's impressive that I was able to do this without much practical knowledge.
+I'm including the chat logs below that were used to create this program."